 - Find some activity which you two can do on your own.
-Play some music or watch her favorite movies.
+Play some music or watch her favourite movies.
 Think of things that can help her forget about the breast tumour treatment for a while and make her enjoy the moment.

-Once you and your doctor decide the best breast cancer treatment plan, make sure that you follow every word of advice from your healthcare provider.
+Once you and your doctor decide on the best breast cancer treatment plan, make sure that you follow every word of advice from your healthcare provider.

 Breast cancer tends to go undetected, and a delayed diagnosis can take a turn for the worse.
 You need to seek immediate breast tumour treatment if you develop these symptoms in your body: